 - The AEMT shall be responsible for notifying ICEMA of any and all changes in name, employer, email and/or mailing address within 30 calendar days of change.
-This notification/change may be made through the ICEMA EMS Credentialing portal found on the ICEMA website at ICEMA.net. - The AEMT shall be responsible for notifying ICEMA of any and all subsequent arrests and/or convictions, during the certification period. - Comply with other requirements as may be set forth herein.
+This notification/change may be made through the ICEMA EMS Credentialing portal found on the ICEMA. - The AEMT shall be responsible for notifying ICEMA of any and all subsequent arrests and/or convictions, during the certification period. - Comply with other requirements as may be set forth herein.